 However, the olives seemed to die off.
 I saw no slashes near the surface and very few in the air.
 So to the right of the water we’d been targeting, I suggested we go a little deeper.

-But this was a trial balloon.
-I wasn’t convinced that the production on olives near the surface was over, so instead of re-rigging for a regular tightline system, we quickly added the beadhead stone on a two foot trailer below the France Fly.
+But this was just a trial balloon.
+I wasn’t convinced that the production on olives near the surface was over, so instead of re-rigging for a regular tightline system, we quickly added the beadhead stonefly on a two-foot trailer below the France Fly.